Finance minister says Greece will win debt relief

 "You will have a combative government which will provide a solution to the debt issue," Euclid Tsakalotos told lawmakers in a heated debate before a vote on a first set of reforms.

-Athens wants to wrap up its first bailout review and recapitalise its banks quickly, to start talks on debt relief.
-But it must first enact a long list of reforms in its 86-billion-euro (63.46 billion pound) bailout.
+Athens wants to wrap up its first bailout review and recapitalize its banks quickly, to start talks on debt relief.
+But it must first enact a long list of reforms in its 86-billion-euro ($98 billion) bailout.

 (Reporting by Renee Maltezou; Editing by Ruth Pitchford)